About Me

-I am a New York licensed clinical psychologist who works with adults navigating dating, attraction, relationship uncertainty and difficult relational patterns.
+I am a New York licensed clinical psychologist who works in private practice with adults navigating dating, attraction, relationship uncertainty and difficult relational patterns.

 Many thoughtful adults experience attraction as confusing or inconsistent — strong chemistry without stability, compatibility without spark, or recurring patterns that feel difficult to shift.
-Rather than treating these experiences as isolated problems, I help clients identify the deeper emotional needs, conflicts and experiences that may be shaping how they approach relationships, attractions and decision making.
+Rather than treating these experiences as isolated problems, I help clients identify the deeper emotional needs, conflicts and experiences that may be shaping how they experience attraction and approach relationships.

 Training & Background

-My clinical training includes advanced clinical training in psychodynamic psychotherapy, Internal Family Systems (IFS), and Sensorimotor Psychotherapy (Level II).
+My professional background includes advanced clinical training in psychodynamic psychotherapy, Internal Family Systems (IFS), and Sensorimotor Psychotherapy (Level II).
 I also have specialized training in working with compulsive sexual behaviors and attraction-related distress.

 Writing & Speaking